QuantEcon/lecture-python-advanced.myst/lectures/BCG_incomplete_mkts.md

 ### Measures of agents and firms

-As in the companion lecture {doc}`Equilibrium Capital Structures with Incomplete Markets <BCG_complete_mkts>` that studies a complete markets version of the model, we follow BCG in assuming that there are unit measures of
+As in the companion lecture {doc}`Irrelevance of Capital Structure with Complete Markets <BCG_complete_mkts>` that studies a complete markets version of the model, we follow BCG in assuming that there are unit measures of

 - consumers of type $i=1$